RetroAchievements/docs/docs/general/teams/devquest-team.md

 - Has both an overall tracking and a claims sheet.
 Don't forget to update both.
 - Both subsets must be for different games
 - Subsets must be different types of subsets from each other
-- If the subset was worked on at the same time as the base set, ensure that no other subsets don't for this quest were the same situation.
+- If the subset was worked on at the same time as the base set, ensure that no other subsets done for this quest were the same situation.

 ### DevQuest 019: Wheel of Genres